 Component Suggested formative feedback Presentation It may be practical to use peer-review or a short one-to-one tutorial to discuss the presentation, rather than a full presentation rehearsal.
 Short essay or written piece A complete draft may be submitted via Turnitin and feedback given.
 Alternatively, a plan may be discussed in a one-to-one tutorial.
 Extended essay or longer written piece (2,500 words or more) A plan or outline may be discussed in a one-to-one tutorial.
 A draft may be submitted to Turnitin but with an agreed limit, such as 500-1,000 words.
 In this case, the student will have responsibility for selecting the extract that they particularly want feedback on.
 This will depend on what is practically possible, and should be agreed by teaching teams.
-Research Project It is expected that there will be a number of formative feedback opportunities as the group moves through each section of the project.
+Research based - seminar paper It is expected that there will be a number of formative feedback opportunities as the group moves through each section of the project.
 However, these should be limited and made clear to students in advance.
-Dissertation (usually 8,000 words or more) Supervisors will give a limited number of appointments or hours to each student during the formative stage.
-There may also be limits on the number of times a particular section/chapter can be discussed in a formative opportunity.